What kind of issues does this resolve?

 My policy is that you can always cancel an appointment with 24 hours notice.
 Additionally, within the 24 hour period, you can call me and, if I have availability, I will reschedule you within the same week at no additional charge.

 For more information on prices and policies, click here.

 What about severe symptoms of trauma?

-I work with clients who suffer “severe” symptoms of trauma such as hearing voices or feeling like they are out of their body and often these experiences can seem frightening.
-But when shared with others and understood within the context of how trauma affects our sense of self, they can become much more manageable and can often lead to amazing growth.
+I do work with clients who suffer “severe” symptoms of trauma such as hearing voices or feeling like they are out of their body.
+Often these experiences can seem frightening but when shared and understood within the context of how trauma affects our sense of self, they can become much more manageable.